littlebee/avcam-rest/README.md

 # Hacked by Bee

 Modify the [AVCam swift + iOS example](https://developer.apple.com/documentation/avfoundation/avcam-building-a-camera-app) enough to add a REST API that I can call from my robotic arm + iphone camera controller written in Python.
 As you do.
-See my [photo-bot project](https://github.com/littlebee/photo-bot) as an example of the higher order integration.
+See my [photo-bot project](https://github.com/littlebee/photo-bot) as an example of the higher order integration (TBD).

 This is a work in progress.
 I'm yesterday new to swift and IOS development.
 I was able to get the example running on my iphone 16 pro using the instructions [here](https://developer.apple.com/documentation/xcode/running-your-app-in-simulator-or-on-a-device)